GodMod/godmod.github.io/pages/genoauth/genoauth_settingsuserapi.md

 * Key of the User-ID - `id`
 * Key of the Username - `username`
 * Key of the Email-Address - `email`

+## Example - Nextcloud
+For Nextcloud, the [SEO friendly URLs](https://www.woltlab.com/article/25-setting-up-user-friendly-urls/) must be configured.

+* URL of the User-API - `https://cloud.somedomain.com/ocs/v2.php/cloud/user?format=json`
+* Passing of the Access-Tokens - `Authorization-Header "Bearer"`
+* Parametername of the Access-Tokens - `access_token`
+* Key of the User-ID - `ocs:data:id`
+* Key of the Username - `ocs:data:display-name`
+* Key of the Email-Address - `ocs:data:email`

 {% include links.html %}